-Article 24 of the UN Convention on the Rights of Persons with Disabilities (CRPD) underpins access to education for people with disability with a human rights framework.
+Article 24 (Education) of the UN Convention on the Rights of Persons with Disabilities (CRPD) underpins access to education for people with disability with a human rights framework.
 Based on this premise, CDS founded uni 2 beyond in 2012 at the University of Sydney.

 uni 2 beyond offers its students an individualised program which includes:

 - one on one tutorial support to work towards individualised learning outcomes that that suit each student’s strengths and abilities

 - social engagement with peers at the University of Sydney

 - person-centred planning